EDF Renewables: South America

 In June 2017, EDF EN announced the acquisition of 80% of a 115 megawatt photovoltaic power plant project in Brazil (Pirapora II) from Canadian Solar, following a similar acquisition in 2016 in the Pirapora project.
 Pirapora I and III were connected to the grid in 2017 and Pirapora II came online in the summer of 2018.

 In September 2017, EDF EN confirmed its project to extend the solar power plant with storage at Toucan, co-built with the town hall of Montsinery-Tonnegrande (French Guiana).
 Its commissioning is scheduled for the second half of 2018, and the facility will have a total installed capacity of 10 MWp.

 In November 2017, EDF EN do Brasil commissioned the 66 MW Ventos da Bahia wind farm in Bahia State.

 In mid-January 2018, the firm, along with Andes Mining & Energy (AME), announced the commissioning in Chile of the Santiago Solar photovoltaic power plant (115 MWp), consisting of approximately 400,000 modules and covering more than 200 hectares.

 In April 2018, EDF EN won a long-term electricity supply contract (PPA) in Brazil under a federal auction for a 114 MW wind power project in Bahia State.
 Following another federal auction at the end of August 2018, the firm won two other wind projects in this state, which are an extension of existing wind farms: the first adds 147 MW to the 114 MW wind farm (Folha Larga) awarded in April, and the second adds 129 MW to a 183 MW wind farm (Ventos de Bahia).

 At the end of November 2018, EDF Renewables in Brazil announced the signature of a long-term electricity sales contract with Braskem.
 The electricity will be produced by a new renewable EDF wind power project, with an installed capacity of 33 MW, which will start construction in 2019 in Bahia State, to be commissioned in 2021.

+In 2021, the first of two phases of construction began at the 85 turbines Serra do Seridó wind farm.
+In July 2024, the 480 MW wind farm was commissioned.

 Canada

 January 2018 saw the commissioning of the Nicolas-Riou wind farm in southeastern Quebec, representing an installed capacity of 224 MW.
 The wind farm was inaugurated in June that same year.

 In December 2018, EDF Renewables in Canada announced the signing of a renewable electricity support agreement with, Alberta's electricity grid operator AESO.
 This 20-year contract covers Cypress' 201.6 MW wind power project.
 Desjardins Group Pension Plan (DGPP) in June 2019 announced its intent to acquire 40.5% of EDF Renewables Canada's interest in the 201.6-MW Cypress wind project in Alberta.

+In September 2023, the 274 MW Cypress 1 & 2 Wind Project near Medicine Hat, Alberta, was completed.